-Category CEDAW Articles General Recommendations of the CEDAW Committee Agenda 2030 Sustainable Development Goals and Targets Minorities 1, 14 General recommendation No. 28 on the core obligations of States parties under article 2 of CEDAW General recommendation No. 34 on the rights of rural women General recommendation No. 36 on the right of girls and women to education As we embark on this collective journey, we pledge that no one will be left behind.
+Category CEDAW Articles General Recommendations of the CEDAW Committee Agenda 2030 Sustainable Development Goals and Targets Minorities 1, 14 General recommendation No. 28 on the core obligations of States parties under article 2 of CEDAW General recommendation No. 34 on the rights of rural women General recommendation No. 36 on the right of girls and women to education General recommendation No. 39 on the rights of Indigenous women and girls As we embark on this collective journey, we pledge that no one will be left behind.
 (Preamble) 2.3 By 2030, double the agricultural productivity and incomes of small-scale food producers, in particular women, indigenous peoples, family farmers, pastoralists and fishers, including through secure and equal access to land, other productive resources and inputs, knowledge, financial services, markets and opportunities for value addition and non-farm employment.
 Participation in Public Life and Institutions 7.8 General recommendation No. 8: Implementation of article 8 of the Convention General recommendation No. 23: Political and public life 5.5.
 Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life.
 16.7 Ensure responsive, inclusive, participatory and representative decision-making at all levels.
-Political POLITICAL RIGHTS AND ASSOCIATION Participation I General recommendation No. 23: Political and public life 5.5.
+Political POLITICAL RIGHTS AND ASSOCIATION Participation 7 General recommendation No. 23: Political and public life General recommendation No. 40 on equal and inclusive representation of women in decision-making systems 5.5.
 Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life.
 16.7 Ensure responsive, inclusive, participatory and representative decision-making at all levels.
-QUOTAS National level 1, 2, 3, 4 General recommendation No. 5: Temporary special measures General recommendation No. 25: Article 4, paragraph 1, of the Convention (temporary special measures) 5.5.
+QUOTAS National leve ı 1, 2, 3, 4 General recommendation No. 5: Temporary special measures General recommendation No. 25: Article 4, para 1, of the Convention (temporary special measures) General recommendation No. 40 on equal and inclusive representation of women in decision-making systems 5.5.
 Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life.
 16.7 Ensure responsive, inclusive, participatory and representative decision-making at all levels.